University of Wyoming Round Robin

 Everyone wants to judge “good debates.”
 To me, that means two excellently-prepared teams who clash on fundamental issues related to the policy presented by the affirmative.
 The best debates allow four students to demonstrate that they have researched a topic and know a lot about it — they are debates over issues that experts in the field would understand and appreciate.
 The worst debates involve obfuscation and tangents.
 Good debates usually come down to a small number of issues that are well-explained by both sides.
 The best final rebuttals have clearly explained ballot and a response to the best reason to vote for the opposing team.

 I have not decided to implement the Shunta Jordan "no more than 5 off" rule, but I understand why she has it, and I agree with the sentiment.
 I'm not establishing a specific number, but I would like to encourage negative teams to read fully developed positions in the 1NC (with internal links and solvency advocates as needed).
 (Here's what she says: "There is no world where the Negative needs to read more than 5 off case arguments.
 SO if you say 6+, I'm only flowing 5 and you get to choose which you want me to flow.")
-If you're thinking "nbd, we'll just read the other four DAs on the case," I think you're missing the point. :)
+If you're thinking "nbd, we'll just read the other four DAs on the case," I think you're missing the point. :) It's not about the specific number, it's about the depth of argument.

 Do you read evidence?